 Then you don’t get to it that next day either.
 Pretty soon, what could have been done in an hour or two is now a bigger issue.
 It is called procrastination.
 Procrastination is the act of delaying or avoiding something.

-Even though the laundry is cleaned daily, it is not often put a way resulting in a rather large pile.
-There are eight members in our family.
+Even though the laundry is cleaned daily, it is not often put away resulting in a rather large pile.
+There are eight members of our family.
 Garage clothes, work clothes, school clothes, church clothes, play clothes, and sports clothes make up that pile of laundry.
 We have deemed the pile Mt.
 Malcolm.
 The pile rests in my bedroom.

 I love a clean house.
 I have an organized home.
 I loathe clutter and call myself a minimalist.

 So why do I not put my laundry away daily?